PyFilesystem/pyfilesystem/docs/implementersguide.rst

 Thread Safety
 -------------

-All PyFilesystems methods, other than the constructor, should be thread-safe where-ever possible.
+All PyFilesystem methods, other than the constructor, should be thread-safe where-ever possible.
 One way to do this is to pass ``threads_synchronize=True`` to the base constructor and use the :func:`~fs.base.synchronize` decorator to lock the FS object when a method is called.

 If the implementation can not be made thread-safe for technical reasons, ensure that ``getmeta("thread_safe")`` returns ``False``.